 You can pick up your grass at our office or we can deliver direct from our farm.
 We can also arrange for professional installation.

-Quality Grass Direct from Our Farm
+Quality Grass Direct from Our Family Farm

 Lay the foundation for a better lawn in sun and in shade with one of our shade tolerant grass varieties.
 Call 281-431-7441 for answers to your questions and a quick quote for your project.
-Click the button below to email a question.

 1 thought on “Will Grass Sod Grow in Shade?”